Last updated: February 8, 2020

 - where CIIDRC discloses information contrary to its policies, the centre will immediately take steps to inform the proper recipients of the information and remedy the inadvertent disclosure.

 Security and Storage of Case Records

 Most information provided by parties during CIIDRC’s dispute resolution process is recorded electronically in the centre’s Dispute Resolution Portal (DRP) platform.
-CIIDRC also uses DRP to generate some records and send them to the parties.
-DRP operates on a virtual private server provided by FullHost.com.
+CIIDRC also uses the DRP to generate some records and send them to the parties.
+The DRP operates on a virtual private server provided by FullHost.com.
 The FullHost servers are located in Vancouver, British Columbia with fail-over servers in Toronto, Ontario.
 Both the CIIDRC platform and the FullHost servers are subject to the highest possible levels of security for the data it stores.

 CIIDRC also uses other types of software (Word, Adobe Acrobat, Outlook) to create and distribute other records.
 These CIIDRC dispute records are stored locally on CIIDRC computers and shared through CIIDRC’s Local Area Network (LAN).
-CIIDRC also uses the LAN to store other records submitted by parties that cannot currently be recorded in DRP, including communications, evidence, submissions, request forms, etc. These records are stored in various electronic formats, including email, text files, Word, Adobe pdf, images, video, etc. Access to the documents is limited to employees, full time members and panelists authorized by CIIDRC.
+CIIDRC also uses the LAN to store other records submitted by parties that cannot currently be recorded in DRP, including communications, evidence, submissions, request forms, etc. These records are stored in various electronic formats, including email, text files, Word, Adobe pdf, images, video, etc. Access to the documents is limited to employees and panelists authorized by CIIDRC.

 - Maintain the integrity and security of CIIDRC’s online systems, by adhering to policies, such as:

 - viewing and downloading dispute records only where required for dispute resolution activities (e.g. by a Panelist for adjudication of the dispute);

 - using only secure methods (e.g. encrypted USBs) where it is necessary to download dispute information from DRP or a CIIDRC server;